labsyspharm/cylinter/ReadMe.md

-# Cytolinter: An Interactive Quality Control Tool for Cleaning Image-derived, Single-cell Data.
+# Cytolinter: An Interactive Quality Control Tool for Cleaning Single-cell Data derived from Microscopy Images.

 **Funding:** This work is supported by the following: